 The State Ethics Commission administers a lobbying regulatory program including registration, disclosure, reporting and standards of conduct for executive, legislative and grassroots lobbying.
 The lobbyist standards are comprehensive and address a multitude of issues including contingent fees, campaign finance activity, improper encouragement of legislation, improper gifts, prohibitions against loans, concealment of clients, referrals by officials or employees to obtain lobbying clients, intentional misstatement of fact, and other fraudulent or illegal activities.
 More than 3,000 lobbying registrations are filed each year identifying the name of the lobbyist, the employer, and the topics of the activity to be lobbied.
-Lobbying activity reports are filed twice a year, by May 31st for the period of November 1 through April 30th,and by November 30th for the period of May 1st through October 31st.
-Activity reports include the lobbyist’s compensation and expenditures, gifts, and certain business relationships with officials.
+Lobbying Activity Reports are filed twice a year, by May 31 for the period of 11/1 through 4/30,and by November 30 for the period of 5/1 through 10/31.
+Activity Reports include the lobbyist’s compensation and expenditures, gifts, and certain business relationships with officials.
 There are various other reports that lobbyists must file including lobbyist campaign contributions and meals or receptions for legislative units.
 These filings are public documents and may be viewed during normal business hours at the Commission’s office or on the Commission's website.

 Registration and Reporting

 The easiest way to file registrations and reports is via the Commission's Lobbying Electronic Filing System.
-In addition to facilitating filing by walking you through the process, the system will simplify subsequent filings by calling up the previously-filed form, allowing you to limit your work to those changes that have occurred since the previous filing.
+The System will facilitate filing by walking you through the process with question and answer responses.

 Registration and Reporting Issues - Common Issues and Frequently Asked Questions